jmout123/graphical-residual-flow/README.md

     y = x + g(x)

-where the spectral norm of the weight matricies of neural network $g(\cdot)$ are constrained such that the Lipschitz constant of $g(\cdot)$ is less than one.
+where the spectral norm of the weight matricies of neural network g, are constrained such that the Lipschitz constant of g is less than one.
 This ensures the invertibility of the flow.

 See the accompanying notebook for further details and examples of usage.